bitcart/bitcart-docs/deployment/manual.md

 > Or the equivalent for your os package manager

+Some systems may require creating a symlink between your libsecp256k1 installation path and the location that Bitcart looks for it in.
+You can discover that location from the failure logs.

 More info on libsecp256k1 in [electrum docs](https://github.com/spesmilo/electrum-docs/blob/master/libsecp256k1-linux.rst) or [bitcoin core docs](https://github.com/bitcoin-core/secp256k1#build-steps)

 ### 2) Install Python 3